-Agents 16 18 20 25 30 40 DFS compatible 708.8 1429.48 1357.07 5579.56 $12.410^3$ $6010^3$ random order 4807.44 $15.610^3$ $3310^3$ $21910^{3}$ $70810^3$
+Agents 16 18 20 25 30 40 DFS compatible 708.8 1429.48 1357.07 5579.56 $12.410^3$ $6010^3$ random order 4807.44 $15.610^3$ $3310^3$ 21910 $70810^3$ -

-Table 3: Impact of choice of order according to a DFS tree on the longest causal chain of messages (asynchronous cycles) for ADOPT-Yos, averaged on problems with density 30%. experiment, whose results are shown in Table 3, is meant to evaluate the impact of the guarantees that the ordering on agents is compatible with a short DFS tree.
+Table 3: Impact of choice of order according to a DFS tree on the longest causal chain of messages (sequential messages) for ADOPT-Yos, averaged on problems with density 30%.

+A separate set of experiments was run for isolating and evaluating the contribution of threshold valued nogoods.
+Table 2 shows that the use of threshold nogoods almost halves the computation time.
+Another experiment, whose results are shown in Table 3, is meant to evaluate the impact of the guarantees that the ordering on agents is compatible with a short DFS tree.
 We evaluate this by comparing ADOPT-Yos with an ordering that is compatible with the DFS tree built by ADOPT, versus a random ordering.
 At 30 agents it was found to be 60 times more efficient to ensure that a DFS tree exists rather than to use a random ordering.
 The results show that random orderings are unlikely to be compatible with short DFS trees and that verifying the existence of a short DFS tree compatible to the ordering on agents to be used by ADOPT-ing is highly recommended.